~ essay on the top 5 boss battles in Sekiro: Shadows Die Twice, with a haiku poem for each.

 But Isshin remains a satisfying fight throughout, never unfair or without the peeking hope for a victorious resolution.
 He’s one of the best fights because you can feel his skill is beyond anyone you’ve yet faced — as a swordsman, as a samurai.
 Isshin’s blades are honorable and true, delivering their strikes with the composure of a more refined killing machine than even you.

 In my view, Isshin is one of the best fights — but not THE best.
 That spot is reserved for Sekiro’s father.

 Owl (Father) is the best boss fight in Sekiro.
 In its dancing violence and in its meaning, it takes the top spot on my list.

 Fatality is what Owl gives his adversaries, not honor or the promise of a blade-on-blade meeting; after all, that’s the kind of backstabbing death Sekiro has been dealing all game long to enemies.
-You soon learn first-hand that he learned such skill from the very best in the business.
+You soon discover first-hand that he learned such skills from the very best in the business.

 When circumstances at last reveal the true source to the intrigues and power plays behind the threats to Lord Kuro’s life — Sekiro and Owl must face off.